 - it presents conclusions and recommendations to central government

-This strategy shows how we can play a key role in addressing the Government’s Industrial Strategy Grand Challenge of achieving clean growth and how the area can captitalise on the opportunities of the emerging low carbon economy.Download the Energy South2East Local Energy Strategy
+Our strategy shows how we can play a key role in addressing Government’s Industrial Strategy Grand Challenge of achieving clean growth and how the area can capitalise on the opportunities of the emerging low carbon economy.Download the strategy

 Action Plan and Project Models